-PART 11 - LEGAL MATTERS
+PART 13 - LEGAL MATTERS

-Certain legal matters incidental to the authorization and issuance of the Reoffered Bonds by the Authority were subject to the approval of Nixon Peabody LLP, New York, New York, Bond Counsel, whose approving opinion was delivered on January 30, 2002 in connection with the initial issuance of the Series 2002A2 Bonds, and whose approving opinion was delivered on June 2, 2005 in connection with the initial issuance of the Series 2005A Bonds.
-Copies of the opinions delivered by Bond Counsel are set forth in Appendix E hereto.
+Certain legal matters incidental to the authorization and issuance of the Series 2008A Bonds by the Authority are subject to the approval of Nixon Peabody LLP, New York, New York, Bond Counsel, whose approving opinion will be delivered with the Series 2008A Bonds.
+The proposed form of Bond Counsel's opinion is set forth in Appendix F hereto.